Waxing Your Skis – a Beginner’s Guide

 Choose a Grip Wax

-- hard waxes that look like a thick crayon;
+- brands of hard wax that look like a thick crayon;

 - go for klister waxes that have a gelatin-like consistency;